1997Hans/ai_post_generator/README.md

 4. Create a new API key (no credit card required)
 5. Copy your API key and add it to your `.env.local` file

+### Hugging Face API Key (Free)
+1. Visit [Hugging Face](https://huggingface.co/) and create an account
+2. Go to Settings > Access Tokens
+3. Generate a new token with "Read" scope
+4. Copy your token and add it to your `.env.local` file as HUGGINGFACE_API_KEY

 ### OpenAI API Key (Alternative)
 1. Visit [OpenAI API Keys](https://platform.openai.com/api-keys)
 2. Sign up or log in to your OpenAI account